The Baire closure and its logic

 Next suppose that $X$ is metrizable and of cardinality continuum.
-Then every compact set in $K\subseteq X$ is closed and totally bounded, from which it readily follows that $K$ is the closure of some countable subset of $X$.
+Then every compact set $K\subseteq X$ is the closure of some countable subset of $X$ (see, e.g., \cite[Thm.~4.1.18]{Eng89}).
 Since $X$ has $\mathfrak c$-many countable subsets, there can be at most $\mathfrak c$ values for $K$. \endproof

 Putting together these results, we arrive at the following:

 \begin{theorem} Suppose that $X$ is a crowded space which is either locally compact, Hausdorff, and second-countable or completely metrizable and continuum sized.
 Then $X$ is Baire $\mathfrak c$-resolvable. \end{theorem}